 Divorce can lead to depression or acting out in children.
 If a child seems angry or withdrawn or if he or she is having discipline problems or bad grades at school, you should consider a child or family therapist.
 Sometimes talking to a third party is easier for kids than speaking with parents.

 Using kids to relay messages to your ex may make them feel uncomfortable, and it’s not very reliable.
 There are lots of other ways to make sure your ex gets a message, from sending an email to communicating through your lawyer.
 Also, avoid asking your child about your former spouse.

 Figueroa Law Group can help you with your divorce and your custody agreement.
 The experienced lawyers at Figueroa Law Group will make the process as smooth and painless as possible for you and your kids.
 They can also help you with criminal cases, adoptions, and more.
-For a 30-minute consultation, just call (321) 248-1011.
+For a consultation, just call (321) 248-1011.